Harness the Combinatoric Power of Command-Line Tools and Utilities

 brew install tree

-Now that Homebrew is installed, you can use it to install lots of other great tools and programming languages, including GNU versions of command line tools
+Now that you have installed Homebrew, you can use it to install lots of other great tools and programming languages, including GNU versions of command line tools